Applying for a Non-Immigrant

 What do continuing / returning students need in order to renew their U.S. student visa?

 Please refer to the list of documents above for visa applications.
 In addition to these documents, you should bring your UB transcripts with you.
-We recommend that you take a “certification letter” from ISSS, further verifying your full-time student status at UB.
+We also recommend that you print out an Enrollment Verification Certificate from the HUB Student Center for additional verification of your full-time student status.

-If you have been out of the U.S. for more than 5 months, and your I-20 was issued after September 1, 2004, you may need to pay the SEVIS fee.
-Please check the SEVIS fee website to determine whether or not you are required to pay the SEVIS fee: https://www.fmjfee.com/i901fee/index.jsp and SEVIS Fee (for F-1 students) or SEVIS Fee (for J-1 students and scholars)
+If you have been out of the U.S. for more than 5 months, you may need to pay the SEVIS fee again.
+Please check SEVIS I-901 Fee, SEVIS I-901 Fee FAQ's, SEVIS Fee (for F-1 students) or SEVIS Fee (for J-1 students and scholars) to determine whether or not you are required to pay the SEVIS fee.

 What do I need to apply for an H-1B Temporary Worker visa?